tjdaley/NotTrcpTwitterBot/README.md

 ## As a Systemd Service

-If you want to run this as a _systemd_ service, you can have it publish a Tweet every day at 9:00 a.m. (the default for --time) with this command, which comes from my AWS environment, thus the "ubuntu" username.
+If you want to run this as a _systemd_ service, you can have it publish a Tweet every day at 10:00 a.m. with this command, which comes from my AWS environment, thus the "ubuntu" username.

 ```